renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 Due to licensing restrictions [multiple assignees](https://docs.gitlab.com/ee/user/project/issues/multiple_assignees_for_issues.html) are only available in GitLab Premium self-managed, GitLab Premium SaaS, and higher tiers.
 Because of a safeguard in [GitLab's API](https://github.com/renovatebot/renovate/pull/14212#issuecomment-1040189712) if multiple assignees are set, but not available to the project, only the first assignee will be applied.

+## Verifying users using push rules

+When verifying users using [push rules](https://docs.gitlab.com/ee/user/project/repository/push_rules.html#verify-users), you must use the name and email of the bot user for `gitAuthor`.